AIS-Bonn/MeshHashingDTSDF/README.md

 Please make sure to cite our and their corresponding papers, if you use the code.

 ## Build Instructions:

+Because the code used GPU accelerated code, it requires OpenCV to be build with `WITH_CUDA=ON`.
+You may need to set the `OpenCV_DIR` variable in CMakeLists.txt.

 ```
 sudo apt install libglfw3-dev ros-melodic-sophus libglm-dev libcapnp-dev
 git submodule update --init --recursive